ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Circuit relay v2

 Truly decentralized relay implementation that provides a limited relay for things like [hole punching](#hole-punching).
-Support for this type of relay was introduced in go-ipfs 0.11.
+Support for this type of relay was introduced in Kubo 0.11.
 [See specification](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md).

 ### Codec